About Memory Leaks

 Cache::instance()

-property does not use the static
+property is not defined with the static

 Note

-If the keys added byCache::instance()->set(key, value)
+If the keys added withCache::instance()->set(key, value)

-array does not infinitely expand.
+array does not expand infinitely.

 class Index